-One Step You've Got to Take To Meet Your Goals
+One Step You Absolutely Must Take to Reach Your Goals

 It's nearing the end of January.
-How's it going with your goals/resolutions?
+How are you doing with your goals and resolutions?

-As I was listening to the news this morning, I heard a segments about new year's resolutions and how few people keep them -- some studies have found that less than 10% of people see their new year's resolutions/goals through.
+As I was listening to the news this morning, I heard a segments about New Year's resolutions and how few people keep them.

-Attend a religious service, a Bible study, or a meditation group
+Attend a church service, Bible study or meditation group

 Have a cup of coffee and listen to your favorite Podcast